 Samurai Parade (Soka Shukuba Matsuri)

 Soka once flourished as a shukuba, a town that served as a post station to provide travelers with various services, such as food, drink, accommodation, and transport, during the Edo period.
-Hosted by Soka City every October, the Soka Shukuba Matsuri gives you an opportunity to join a parade dressed in a samurai or daimyo (feudal lord) costume as if you have slipped back in time to the Edo period (participants are selected by lottery).
+Hosted by Soka City every October, the Soka Shukuba Matsuri gives you an opportunity to join a parade dressed in a samurai or daimyo (feudal lord) costume as if you have slipped back in time to the Edo period.

 Exchange students with opportunities to visit elementary, junior high, and senior high schools.
 Japanese students and exchange students exchange presentations about their countries fostering a better understanding on both sides.
 These visits also give you an opportunity to see how students spend their days at Japanese schools.